-- 1.1 This report sets out the Council's Capital and Treasury Management Strategy for 2018/19 and seeks the views of the Review Committee on the approach proposed in this Strategy, before it is presented for approval by Full Council on 13 February 2018. - 1.2 The Prudential Code for Capital Finance in Local Authorities (the Prudential Code) plays a key role in capital finance in local authorities, and it requires the Section 151 Officer to comment specifically on the Capital Strategy adopted by the Council.
+- 1.1 This report sets out the Council's Capital and Treasury Management Strategy for 2019/20 and seeks the views of the Review Committee on the approach proposed in this Strategy, before it is presented for approval by Full Council on 12 February 2019. - 1.2 The Prudential Code for Capital Finance in Local Authorities (the Prudential Code) plays a key role in capital finance in local authorities, and it requires the Section 151 Officer to comment specifically on the Capital Strategy adopted by the Council.
 The full strategy is set out within this report. - 1.3 Local authorities determine their own programmes for investment.
 The Prudential Code was developed by CIPFA as a professional code of practice to support local authorities in taking their decisions.
 Local authorities are required by regulation to have regard to the Prudential Code when carrying out their duties under Part 1 of the Local Government Act 2003.
-Part of the Prudential Code requires the Section 151 Officer to report explicitly on the affordability and risk associated with the Capital Strategy. - 1.4 In financing capital expenditure, local authorities are governed by legislative frameworks, including the requirement to have regard to CIPFA's Treasury Management in the Public Services: Code of Practice and Cross-Sectoral Guidance Notes. - 1.5 In order to demonstrate that capital expenditure and investment decisions are taken in line with service objectives and properly take account of stewardship, value for money, prudence, sustainability and affordability, the Prudential Code requires authorities to have in place a Capital Strategy that sets out the long term context in which capital expenditure and investment decisions are made, and gives due consideration to both risk and reward and impact on the achievement of priority outcomes. - 1.6 The Capital and Treasury Management Strategy provides an overview of the governance process for approval and monitoring of capital expenditure.
+Part of the Prudential Code requires the Section 151 Officer to report explicitly on the affordability and risk associated with the Capital Strategy. - 1.4 In financing capital expenditure, local authorities are governed by legislative frameworks, including the requirement to have regard to the CIPFA Prudential Code for Capital Finance in Local Authorities (the Prudential Code) and the CIPFA Treasury Management in the Public Services: Code of Practice and Cross-Sectoral Guidance Notes (Treasury Management Code). - 1.5 In order to demonstrate that capital expenditure and investment decisions are taken in line with service objectives and properly take account of stewardship, value for money, prudence, sustainability and affordability, the Prudential Code requires authorities to have in place a Capital Strategy that sets out the long term context in which capital expenditure and investment decisions are made, and gives due consideration to both risk and reward and impact on the achievement of priority outcomes.
+The Section 151 Officer is required to report explicitly on the affordability and risk associated with this strategy. - 1.6 The Capital and Treasury Management Strategy provides an overview of the governance process for approval and monitoring of capital expenditure.
 It provides a projection of the Council's capital financing requirement and explains how the Council will make prudent revenue provision for the repayment of any debt. - 1.7 The Council's approach to treasury management investment activities is set out at Section 8, and includes the criteria for determining how and where funds will be invested to ensure that the principal sums are safeguarded from loss and that sufficient liquidity is maintained to ensure that funds are available when needed.
-The treasury management investment strategy proposed for 2018/19 is consistent with that applied in previous years.
-The

-Council has a good track record with regard to its treasury investment activity, adhering to the statutory requirement to give priority to security and liquidity over yield.
+The treasury management investment strategy proposed for 2019/20 is consistent with that applied in previous years.
+The Council has a good track record with regard to its treasury investment activity, adhering to the statutory requirement to give priority to security and liquidity over yield.
 In addition, Internal Audit has issued a 'good' assurance opinion on the management of these activities, confirming that internal controls are consistently adhered to.